 Anderson feels Black Americans need to harness their

 The late rapper Nipsey Hussle “followed Dr. Claud Anderson’s PowerNomics Principles, ‘building and buying the block,’ the real solution to combating the ill effects of gentriﬁcation in major cities across America that displace Blacks daily, even, for some, becoming homeless while working a job,” wrote Dr. Rosie Milligan, author of Black America Faces Economic Crisis, in the Pasadena Journal.

 “Dr. Claud Anderson’s book, PowerNomics: The National Plan To Empower Black America, is the blueprint to save Black America.
 Also used by other ethnicities, it lays out the plan plainly to able Black America to dig from beneath the ‘economic rubbish’ — Nipsey Hussle followed that plan.”

 Dr. Anderson has authored a number of books.
 Among them are: “Black Labor, White Wealth: A Search for Power and Economic Justice” and “PowerNomics: The National Plan.”
 These two books are the foundation for Harvest Institute programs.
 His latest book is “More Dirty Little Secrets about Black History,” which he wrote with his son Brant.

-Dr. Anderson lectures frequently to business groups, universities, churches and social organizations on the economic, social, and political solutions.
+Dr. Anderson lectures frequently to business groups, universities, churches and social organizations on economic, social, and political solutions for Black Amrica.

 Dr. Anderson is a seasoned entrepreneur.
 He built WaterLand Fisheries, Inc., a seafood factory he operates on Maryland’s Eastern Shore.
 “WFI has the capacity to produce a million pounds of live high quality fish annually in a controlled indoor environment.
 It is the largest aquaculture facility in Maryland and one of the largest in the nation,” Everipedia reported.